Does Object Binding Naturally Emerge in Large Pretrained Vision Transformers?: Extracting the Binding Subspace of ViT Representations

 To probe the limits of object binding in ViTs, we construct a test image with two identical red cars, a third red car of a different brand, and a red boat.
 This setup lets us track \textit{IsSameObject} representations across layers by evaluating three distinctions: different object-class but similar appearance, same class with subtle differences, and exact duplicates.
 As expected, these distinctions become progressively harder.
 We chose natural objects rather than abstract shapes because both the ViT and our probe are trained on real‑world images, which allows us to analyze binding in a nontrivial setting.

 To analyze where binding emerges, we plot the \textit{IsSameObject} scores predicted by our trained quadratic probe (Figure~\ref{fig:car_transition}).
-Since the probe performs reliably (see Section~\ref{subsec:decodable}), its outputs approximate the internal \textit{IsSameObject} the model encodes.
 We observe that, from early to mid‑layers, the model increasingly discerns the local object (the one to which each patch belongs).
 Surprisingly, from mid-layers to later layers, the model shifts toward class‑based grouping, increasingly treating all red cars as the same.
 Binding emerges in the middle of the network and is then progressively lost towards the top.

 \paragraph{The \textit{IsSameObject} representation is low-dimensional.} We use four identical red‑car images and split each one into patches using exactly the same grid alignment.
-We perform principal component analysis (PCA) on the residuals sets $\{\Delta_{BA}, \Delta_{CA},\Delta_{DA}\}$, where $\Delta_{BA}=h_{B_i}-h_{A_i} \approx b_{B_i} - b_{A_i}$ and visualize the first three components (see Figure~\ref{fig:car_pca}). $\Delta_{BA}, \Delta_{CA}, \Delta_{DA}$ fall into three linearly separable clusters in the first three principal component space, showing that $b_B, b_C, b_D$ form object-level representations.
+We perform principal component analysis (PCA) on the residuals sets $\{\Delta_{BA}, \Delta_{CA},\Delta_{DA}\}$, where $\Delta_{BA}=h_{B_i}-h_{A_i} \approx b_{B_i} - b_{A_i}$ and visualize the first three components (see Figure~\ref{fig:car_pca}). $\Delta_{BA}, \Delta_{CA}, \Delta_{DA}$ fall into three linearly separable clusters in the first three principal component space.
 The separation of these clusters in a very small number of principal directions demonstrates that \textit{IsSameObject} lies in a low-dimensional subspace: patches from the same object instance map to closely aligned binding vectors, and different instances are linearly separable with large margins.